About the gallery

-Journeys features exhibits about migrants, tourists and travellers who journeyed to and from Australia in the twentieth century.
+Journeys features exhibits about migrants, tourists and travellers who journeyed to and from Australia in the 20th century.

-It details the personal stories of sportsmen and women, artists and scientists working on the world stage in the twenty-first century.
+It details the personal stories of sportsmen and women, artists and scientists working on the world stage in the 21st century.

 The gallery features more than 750 objects which tell stories of Australia's interconnections with the world, beginning in the period before European settlement in Australia and continuing through to the 21st century.